+- Quoting essays from journals, periodicals, etc.

 - Surname of the author (without any title)

-- First name(s) of the author (either written out or abbreviated)
+- First name(s) of author (either written out or abbreviated)

-- Year (see above)
+- Year

-- Chapter title
+- Title of the article

+- Title of the journal, preceded by "in:"

-- Name of the editors with the suffix "(ed.)"
+- Name or the editors (without any title) with the suffix "(ed.)"

-- Title with the suffix (ed., page range)
+- Edition of the journal, if more than one edition has been published

 - Location of publication (see above)

 - Name of the publisher (see above)

+- Page number (see above)